Sawrz/docker-configs/nextcloud/README.md

 that the value depends on the user.

 Similarly, you can reset the password for any other user.
 However, it's easier to do that via the web-interface.

-### Troubleshooting

-Sometimes you get error messages, or the Nextcloud won't start properly.
-Again, most of the solutions need you to log into `nextcloud_server`.
-In rare cases, you don't.
-I will mention that explicitly.

 #### Add Missing Indices to Database